YoussefSamaan/Monopoly/README.md

 # Monopoly

-this repo contains a script that helps in creating a strategy around how to play and win in monopoly.
+This repo contains scripts that help in creating a strategy around how to play and win in Monopoly.